Frequently Asked Questions

 IS THERE INTERNET IN MASTATAL?

-There is a small Internet cafe in Mastatal that is open 6 days a week.
+There is a small Internet cafe in Mastatal that is sometimes open.
 Hours and connectivity are not always predictable.
 You can use many smart phones in the area if you buy and insert a Costa Rican SIM card.
 The Ranch does not have WIFI.

 WHAT SHOULD I BRING TO MASTATAL?